On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 In BEC experiments, harmonic confinement is naturally introduced.
 For this reason, in this section we aim to generalize our findings in the presence of a harmonic trapping potential and, for the numerical considerations to be presented below, we turn on the trapping potential in Eq.~\eqref{eq:CGPE_adim}.
 Hereafter, we fix $\Omega=0.011$.
 As in Sec.~\ref{sec:homogeneous}, we will first present the results for the zero-box configuration, and the results for the full-box configuration will follow.

 Before proceeding to the results, first we want to remark that in the presence of a harmonic confinement our analytical estimates, obtained by solving the direct scattering problem (see Sec.~\ref{sec:model}), are not expected to provide valid solutions.
-For example, we assumed NZBC which in turn define the asymptotic behaviour of the solitons formed in terms of velocity and amplitude.
+For example, we assumed NZBC which in turn define the asymptotic behavior of the solitons formed in terms of velocity and amplitude.
 It is clear that in the presence of the harmonic potential such NZBC cannot be fulfilled.
 However, with an appropriate choice of parameters, the analytical solutions of the untrapped scenario (see Sec.~\ref{sec:homogeneous}) can be used as approximate solutions for the trapped scenario as we shall later show.
 For instance, our choice of a wide trapping potential ($\Omega=0.011$) provides a ground state of the first component flatter around the center of the trap, which can at least locally resemble a constant background like that of the homogeneous case.

-To induce the dynamics in our system, we first find the ground state of a single component BEC by means of imaginary time propagation.
+To induce the dynamics in our system, we first find the ground state of a single-component BEC by means of imaginary-time propagation.
 Then, we embed on top of the ground state our initial configuration [see Eq.~\eqref{eq:initial_conditions}].
 A schematic illustration of the aforementioned initial state is provided in Fig.~\ref{fig:IC}(b).
 Moreover, to offer a direct comparison between the untrapped and the trapped scenarios, our choice of parameters is the same as in Sec.~\ref{sec:homogeneous}, i.e., $L=5$, $q_o=1$, $\sigma={\pi/4}$ with $\theta=\{0,\pi/2\}$, and $\sigma=\{6\pi/8,5\pi/8\}$ with $\theta=\{0,\pi/2\}$, respectively (see also the relevant discussion around Figs.~\ref{fig:GPE_IP}--\ref{fig:GPE_OP_h}).

 In order to characterize the solutions, we compute in each case the oscillation frequency of the DB solitons using the following, well-established expressions \cite{Busch2001} (see also, e.g.,~\cite{Kevrekidis2016}):